Pelagicore/pelux.io/_posts/2017-06-07-Why-GENIVI-DLT-as-logging-aggregator.md

 The viewer has advanced filtering capabilities.
 You can filter for your own application, for a specific part of it and free text too.
 The docs can be exported in one place and viewed in the viewer on a different computer.
 DLT makes it fairly easy to aggregate logs from other sources like journald, stdout/err, there are bindings for Qt/QML, C and C++.

-We might want to research a bit if it would be worth to write a DLT wrapper gor glib too.x
+We might want to research a bit if it would be worth to write a DLT wrapper gor glib too.

 ## Links